Yadanabon Zoological Gardens

 The Yadanabon Zoological Gardens (ရတနာပုံ တိရိစ္ဆာန် ဥယျာဉ် /my/) is a zoo in Mandalay, Myanmar.
 The zoo has nearly 300 animals, including tigers, leopards and elephants, and plays a major part in the conservation program for the highly threatened Burmese roofed turtle (Batagur trivittata).

 According to a March 2011 report by a Yangon-based news magazine, the zoo reportedly is under consideration for privatization.

 History

 The zoo is located at the foot of Mandalay Hill and opened on 8 April 1989.
 In 2003, its facilities were upgraded for K500 million (approximately US$500K).
 Part of the upgrade program included a dedicated enclosure for the K. trivittata turtle with a larger ground pond, built with emergency funds donated by BTG Studios of Sydney and Allwetterzoo Münster of Germany.

 Burmese roofed turtle

 Yadanabon Zoo is notable for playing a significant part in the successful conservation program with the Turtle Survival Alliance for the Burmese roofed turtle (Batagur trivittata).
-Feared extinct until 2002, and still very rare in the wild, several hundred individuals are now kept at the zoo and a turtle conservation center in Lawkananda Park, Bagan.
+Feared extinct until 2002, and still very rare in the wild, several hundred individuals are now kept at the zoo and a turtle conservation center at Lawkananda Park, Bagan.
 Yadanabon Zoo also participate in the breeding program of the highly threatened Burmese star tortoise (G. platynota).